How Do I Know if I Have Diabetes?

-Your doctor may suspect you have diabetes if you have risk factors for diabetes, or if a routine history or physical exam points to elevated levels of blood glucose, which will show up in your urine.
-Your blood sugar or glucose levels may be elevated if your pancreas is producing little or no insulin (type 1 diabetes), or if the body is not responding normally to insulin (type 2 diabetes).
+Your doctor may suspect you have diabetes if you have some risk factors for diabetes, or if you have high levels of blood sugar in your urine.
+Your blood sugar (also called blood glucose) levels may be high if your pancreas is producing little or no insulin (type 1 diabetes), or if the body is not responding normally to insulin (type 2 diabetes).

-An oral glucose tolerance test (OGTT) entails drinking a beverage containing glucose and then having your blood glucose levels checked every thirty to sixty minutes for up to three hours.
-If the glucose level is 200 mg/dL or higher at two hours, then you might have diabetes.
+- An oral glucose tolerance test (OGTT) entails drinking a beverage containing glucose and then having your blood glucose levels checked every 30 to 60 minutes for up to 3 hours.
+If the glucose level is 200 mg/dL or higher at 2 hours, then you might have diabetes.

 What Are the Treatments for Diabetes?

 Diabetes is a serious disease that you cannot treat on your own.
 Your doctor will help you make a diabetes treatment plan that is right for you -- and that you can understand.
 You may also need other health care professionals on your diabetes treatment team, including a foot doctor, nutritionist, eye doctor, and a diabetes specialist (called an endocrinologist).

 Treatment for diabetes requires keeping close watch over your blood sugar levels (and keeping them at a goal set by your doctor) with a combination of medications, exercise, and diet.
 By paying close attention to what and when you eat, you can minimize or avoid the "seesaw effect" of rapidly changing blood sugar levels, which can require quick changes in medication dosages, especially insulin.
 Find out how to choose the right diabetes treatment for you.